drexed/lite-command/README.md

 | `error`   | **Fault** to stop call execution due to a thrown `StandardError` based exception. |

 > [!IMPORTANT]
-> States must be manually set in your domain logic via the available their bang `!` fault methods.
+> Each **fault** status has a setter method ending in `!` that invokes a matching fault procedure.
+> Metadata may also be passed to enrich your fault response.

 ```ruby
 class CalculatePower < Lite::Command::Base